-(d) recognises that the Commonwealth Criminal Code Act 1995 prohibits the sale, production, possession and distribution of offensive and abusive material “that depicts a person or a representation of a person who is or appears to be under 18”; and
+The law in Australia is very clear.
+The Commonwealth Criminal Code prohibits the sale, production, possession and distribution of offensive and abusive material that depicts a person, or is a representation of a person, who is or appears to be under 18.
+It is unambiguous.

 In 2015 the UN Special Rapporteur on the Sale of Children, Child Prostitution and Child Pornography visited Japan and also declared this type of manga was child abuse material.
 In Australia the law in respect of child abuse is very different to Japan's, and for good reason.
 I was horrified to learn that this type of child abuse material is freely available in some of our country's most popular retail outlets, despite being in clear breach of the definition of child abuse material in both Commonwealth and state laws.

 My staff recently alerted me to a series that was distributed in Australia by Madman Entertainment called Sword Art Online.
 Sword Art Online appears in various media platforms from light novels, manga, anime and video games.
 The series takes place in the near future and focuses on protagonists Kirito and Asuna as they play through virtual reality worlds.
 One particular episode Sword Art OnlineExtra Edition has an M classification, which allows children under 15 to legally access the material.
 This classification rating is advisory only and is described as having 'moderate impact', with no legal restrictions.